 Meanwhile, the emerging middle class - the main social group supporting Civic Platform - started to see limits in its growth.
 The fragility of the emerging middle class has been revealed most of all by an increase in the value of the Swiss Franc (Confederazione Helvetica Franc; CHF), which hit thousands of holders of mortgages denominated in that currency.
 The fragility of the middle classes is expressed also in their lack of sense of affluence and stability in the longer run.
-This bastion of the Civic Platform begun to sink in frustration and lose respect for rational rhetoric despite GDP growth and incremental improvements in the situation of their households.
+This bastion of the Civic Platform begun to sink in frustration and lose respect for rational rhetoric despite GDP growth and incremental improvements in the situation of their households.33 occupational qualifications, learnt foreign languages and visited foreign universities during scholarships, which obviously created high expectations about their future career and lifestyle.

-Similarly, frustration and fear among the young generation is a result of their unsustainable success.
-The Millennials in Poland were the first generation with college attendance rates at the level of Western European countries (some 50 per cent among those below 30 years of age) - the highest ever.
-Half of this generation has acquired high occupational qualifications, learnt foreign languages and visited foreign universities during scholarships, which obviously created high expectations about their future career and lifestyle.
 Young Poles believe that they have equal economic status and perspectives with their Erasmus friends from Germany, the UK or France.
 Graduates collided with reality in at least two different ways: they tried to enter the poor labour market with high competencies and expectations, and they have taken the hardest hit of the crisis.
 They have been forced to take prolonged, mostly unpaid, internships, or temporary employment under civil-law or fixed-term contracts; had interrupted employment; had to live with parents as there are very limited chances to rent (lack of rental housing) or buy a flat; and altogether faced severe difficulties with being self-sufficient and able to start a family.
 Some young people had to move back to their home towns from bigger academic cities or sought jobs for which they were over-qualified, which they experienced as a failure.34